overviewer/Minecraft-Overviewer-Addons/mcweather/README.md

     <script type="text/javascript" src="mcweather/mcweather.js"></script>

 4.)
-Save all 3 files and copy all contents of the folder to your overviewer output folder or the `web_assets` folder of Overviewer.
+Save both files and copy all contents of the folder to your overviewer output folder or the `web_assets` folder of Overviewer.

 Todo
 -------